Tax Management India. Com

 X X X X Extracts X X X X

-..... on, the hire charges were paid by the assessee, that in most of the cases, advances were paid to the drivers of the vehicles to facilitate them to meet the expenses towards fuel and incidentals; that the drivers and owner of the such vehicles look for better transportation charges and also frequency of hiring of vehicles; - since the assessee was paying more transportation charges comparatively, and normally transporting the goods frequently from the forest area to the paper mills, the lorry drivers with a hope of, getting commensurate hire charges will always be accessible at a short notice; - relies on the case laws of: (a) M/s.
-Janani Tours Resorts (P) Ltd. v.
-ACIT ITA No.491/Bang/2008 dt.13.2.2009; (b) R.R.
-Carrying Corporation V. ACIT 126 TTJ 240; (c) DCIT v.
-Satish Aggarwal Co., - 124 TTJ 542 - since the assessee had not entered into any sort of agreements with the lorry owners, either invoking of the provisions of s.194C or the applicability of s.40(a)(ia) of the Act have no relevance under the facts and circumstances of the issue on hand; - the assessee had provided to the AO the names and addresses as furnished to him by .....
+..... destination, the hire charges were paid by the assessee, that in most of the cases, advances were paid to the drivers of the vehicles to facilitate them to meet the expenses towards fuel and incidentals; that the drivers and owner of the such vehicles look for better transportation charges and also frequency of hiring of vehicles; - since the assessee was paying more transportation charges comparatively, and normally transporting the goods frequently from the forest area to the paper mills, the lorry drivers with a hope of, getting commensurate hire charges will always be accessible at a short notice; - relies on the case laws of: (a) M/s.
+Janani Tours & Resorts (P) Ltd. v.
+ACIT - ITA No.491/Bang/2008 dt.13.2.2009; (b) R.R.
+Carrying Corporation V. ACIT - 126 TTJ 240; & (c) DCIT v.
+Satish Aggarwal & Co., - 124 TTJ 542 - since the assessee had not entered into any sort of agreements with the lorry owners, either invoking of the provisions of s.194C or the applicability of s.40(a)(ia) of the Act have no relevance under the facts and circumstances of the issue on hand; - the assessee had provided to the AO the names and addresses as furnished to him by such driver .....

 X X X X Extracts X X X X